GT-IMPACT/impact-front/public/en/wiki/machines/particlescontainment.md

 The distance to the Matrix Particles Stabilizer should not exceed 30 blocks.

 Can accumulate up to 100,000 of stable particles.
-Fills Empty Portable Cells with Matrix Particles, each containing 1,000 particles.
+Fills 8 Empty Portable Cells with Matrix Particles per second, each containing 1,000 particles.

 Beam does no damage.